sekwah41/Advanced-Portals/docs/intro.md

 2. Go back to your portal.
 Take an iron axe (the special portal tool, by default: configurable).
 Left-click in the upper left of the portal, and right-click in the bottom right of the portal.

 3. Run `/portal create name:name-of-your-portal desti:name-of-destination triggerblock:name-of-trigger-element`.
 This is a basic example - more options can be found on the [tags page](./portal-tags.md).

-4. Replace the empty air in your portal with your trigger element by running `/fill bottom-right-coords upper-right-coords trigger-element`.
-The coordinates should have shown up in chat when you left-and-right-clicked with the iron axe.
-  - If your portal isn't rectangular: try `/fill`ing the area with glass or another block, breaking the glass in the shape of the portal, and then `/fill` the area again with your transportation trigger block.
-Then break the remaining glass.

 If you mess up, you can run `/desti remove name-of-destination` and `/portal remove name-of-portal` to remove a destination and a portal, respectively.